mohitpai/journey-optimizer.en/help/using/personalization/create-conditions.md

 Conditions are created using the conditions library, which is accessible either:

-* From the Email Designer, when adding enabling conditional content in the email body ([learn more](build-conditional-content.md#emails)),
+* From the Email Designer, when enabling conditional content in the email body ([learn more](build-conditional-content.md#emails)),
-* From the Expression Editor, in any field where you can perform personalization.
+* In any field where you can build expressions using the Expression Editor.

 ## Create a condition {#create-condition}